 A nice truck, new clothes, a closet full of shoes, going to the bar or restaurant regularly, granite countertops, and a couple exotic vacations don't equal a million bucks.

-The $500 a month you spend today on debt payments for valueless crap is actually costing you $3,000 - $4,000 a month in lost income down the road.
+The $500 a month you spend today on debt payments for valueless crap is actually costing you $3,000 - $4,000 a month in lost potential income down the road.

 If you don't understand the real cost of your consumer debt, just think about the opportunities you will have without those payments!